 Don’t have a lot of time and just want to head into Reykjavik from the airport?
 You can use their public transportation system.
 Download this bus map and plan out what you are going to see in advance.

-While there are Taxis in Iceland, there is no Uber.
+While there are Taxis in Iceland, there is no Uber or rail service.

-If you get the chance to spend one day in Reykjavik during a layover in Iceland, don’t waste your time in the airport!
+If you get the chance to spend one day in Reykjavik during a layover in Iceland, don’t waste your time at the airport!

 Have you been to Iceland?
 What things do you enjoy doing in Reykjavik?